 Chemistry at Queen’s is a vibrant mix of ‘hands on’ experiments, state-of-the-art technology and experienced and enthusiastic teaching.
-The Head of Department, Tim Joliff, is the author of the Royal Society of Chemistry book Chemistry for the Gifted and Talented written when he was the RSC School Teacher Fellow.
+Department member, Tim Jolliff, is the author of the Royal Society of Chemistry book Chemistry for the Gifted and Talented written when he was the RSC School Teacher Fellow."
 All the dedicated staff in the department work hard to make Chemistry exciting and rewarding by using a great variety of stimulating activities in teaching and learning.

 Chemistry pupils undertake significant experimental work.
 Test tubes and Bunsen burners, colours, smells, bangs and bubbles are part of Chemistry as much now as ever.
 These activities are enhanced by regular use of specialist computer software (both in the lab and in the computer room), data logging equipment, LCD projectors, an interactive whiteboard, the Internet and molecular models.

 The Chemistry Department is housed on the ground floor of the newly refurbished Callard Laboratories.
 There are three spacious and well-equipped ‘state-of-the-art’ teaching labs, all connected to a central preparation room.
 Also on the ground floor alongside the laboratories is a computer room linked to the school network with 24 workstations.